yangavin/.dotfiles/README.md

 This repository contains all my configuration dotfiles.
 Use stow to symlink the `home` directory to the `$HOME` directory.

+For macos specific configurations, use the `macos` directory.

 ## Prerequisite

 - zsh